List of roads in London, Ontario: Sunningdale Road

 Sunningdale Road, 15.1 km long, is the northernmost east–west arterial road in London, formerly Sixth Concession Road of London Township.
 Albeit largely rural in nature, it has recently seen development between Wonderland Road and Adelaide Street.
 Its western terminus is at Vanneck Road in Middlesex Centre and extends eastward to Fanshawe Golf Course east of Clarke Road.
 It passes through the neighbourhoods of Foxhollow, Upper Richmond Village, Northcrest, and Stoney Creek.
 Sunningdale Road is bisected into eastern and western halves by Richmond Street.

 In 1993, most of the road became a part of London following an annexation from the Township of London.

 In 2014, a roundabout opened at Wonderland Road North.

 In 2017, Highway 4 was rerouted through London, using Sunningdale between Wonderland and Richmond as the new route.

 In 2021, a roundabout was constructed at Hyde Park Road.

+Beginning in 2025, Sunningdale Road West between Wonderland Road North and Richmond Street will be reconstructed to 4 lanes, with the addition of replacing underground infrastructure, new bike paths, and full signalization of Meadowlands Way with crosswalks for improved safety.
+The full project is expected to be complete by 2027.